 Students who look forward to practising in some other province are reminded that they must conform to the regulations prescribed by the Medical Board or Council of that province.
-Official information relative to the regulations for license to practice in the various provinces may be obtained from the Registrars of the Provincial Medical Boards or Councils.
+Official information relative to the regulations for licence to practice in the various provinces may be obtained from the Registrars of the Provincial Medical Boards or Councils.
+In as much as some licensing boards require that applicants for the licence to practice must have been registered as medical students for five years before taking their final professional examinations, students are advised to register with the licensing board of the province or state to which they belong on commencing their medical studies.
 The names and addresses of the Registrars of the Medical Boards for the Maritime Provinces and Newfoundland are as follows: